 - Direct Bonding

 - Crown Lengthening

 There isn’t any way to know how long the process will take without first having your consultation.
 The duration of your treatment is determined by your individual plan, which can vary from a single appointment to multiple visits depending on your needs.
 Dr. Miller will explain how long you can expect the process to take during your initial consultation.
 We know your time is valuable, which is why our office uses the latest technologies to streamline your care.
 We’ll help you achieve your dream smile as quickly as possible without compromising the results.

 You can give your teen the gift of confidence with the help of a cosmetic dentist.
 There are several treatments suitable for teens, like direct bonding and teeth whitening.
 Dr. Miller will perform a thorough consultation to ensure cosmetic dentistry is the best option for your teen.

 How much does cosmetic dentistry cost?

 There isn’t a set fee for cosmetic dentistry because there are various factors that influence the cost.
 We’ll provide you with an estimate during your initial consultation and discuss your payment options.
 We accept several payment methods, including third-party financing.
-Our office will help you find the solutions you need to achieve a picture-perfect smile without breaking the bank.
+Our office in St. Peter will help you find the solutions you need to achieve a picture-perfect smile without breaking the bank.

 Can I use my dental insurance?